 However, arguably the richest and most vibrant is the ‘Royal Blue Betta’ that has iridescent bright blue coloring.

 The cellophane betta has a translucent skin (hence ‘cellophane’) with no pigments, that would be colorless if it wasn’t for the inside flesh of the fish shining through the translucent skin to give a pink-ish, fleshy color appearance.
 They also have translucent fins and tail.

-This type is often confused with albino betta, but can be told apart by the cellophanes black eyes, whereas an albino betta has pink eyes like almost all true albino animals.
+This type is often confused with albino betta, but can be told apart by the cellophanes black eyes, whereas an albino has pink eyes like almost all true albino animals.

-The ‘chocolate betta’ isn’t an officially recognized betta type, but it is a term commonly used and accepted by many.
+The ‘chocolate betta’ isn’t an officially recognized type, but it is a term commonly used and accepted by many.

-To confuse things, there is a wide variety of betta people call ‘chocolate’, those with almost black, dark green or dark blue bodies, where the proper term for these would, in fact, be ‘mustard gas’ betta (seen further below.)
+To confuse things, there is a wide variety of betta that people call ‘chocolate’, those with almost black, dark green or dark blue bodies, where the proper term for these would, in fact, be ‘mustard gas’ (seen further below.)